 - Vegetarian.
 No bacon or pork like some other popular recipes.

 - Leftovers.
-This makes a large pot of easy baked beans so you can reheat later for a great quick side dish.
+This makes a large pot of easy baked beans so you can reheat them later for a great quick side dish.

 Not only does the Instant Pot dramatically cut down on the cooking time, but it does a wonderful job of infusing the Instant Pot beans with tons of flavor!